 Multibank Letterbox Guide

 Multibanks provide bulk letterbox solutions for large scale, multi-dwellings like apartment buildings, unit blocks and business complexes.
-It's an efficient and practical way to provide multiple tenants in one lot with their own compact letterbox, rather than having individual standard letterboxes for everyone.
+It's an efficient and practical way to provide multiple tenants on one lot with their own compact letterbox.

-Heatlie Letterboxes specialises in multibank letterboxes and has a long history of supplying them across not just Adelaide but all over Australia.
+Heatlie Letterboxes specialises in multibank letterboxes and has a long history of supplying them across Adelaide as well as all over Australia.
 Chances are you've come across of our multibanks somewhere out there.
-Our most common clients are strata management corporations who organise for multibanks to be put in where needed.
-They can vary in size from 2 boxes all the way up to 60 boxes and there are many different ways our clients can customise their multibank to suit their needs.
+They can vary in size from 2 boxes, all the way up to 60 boxes and there are many different ways to customise a multibank to suit your needs.

 Let's have a look at all the elements of a multibank and what you need to know when ordering one.